 The difference between natural sleep aids and sleeping pills is that sleeping pills are man-made and come with more side effects.
 These include:

-Because of this long list of side effects, many people prefer to try natural sleep aids instead of pharmaceutical ones.
+Because of this long list of side effects, many people prefer to try natural sleep aids instead of prescription or OTC sleep aids.

 Melatonin is a hormone produced in the human body that plays a critical role in sleep.
 Synthetic melatonin supplements are one of the most well-known sleep aids.